fractalwrench/portfolio/content/posts/json-2-kotlin.md

 </html>
 ```

-The HTML template is then processed by [Thymeleaf](https://www.thymeleaf.org/), which binds the `Model` to the `View` by evaluating any [expressions](https://docs.spring.io/spring/docs/4.3.12.RELEASE/spring-framework-reference/html/expressions.html) in the `th`.
-The result is returned as an HTTP response to the user:
+[Thymeleaf](https://www.thymeleaf.org/) binds model attributes to the view by evaluating any [expressions](https://docs.spring.io/spring/docs/4.3.12.RELEASE/spring-framework-reference/html/expressions.html) in the `th` namespace.
+The generated HTML is then returned as an HTTP response to the user:

 ```
 <html>